Go to the first, previous, next, last section, table of contents.

 Use of this option should not affect how Fortran code compiled

-works in terms of its interfaces to other code,
+by g77 works in terms of its interfaces to other code,

-e.g. that compiled by f2c
+e.g. that compiled by f2c.

-Caution: Future versions of g77
+Caution: Future versions of g77 are likely to change

 the default for this option to